 It’s been said that entrepreneurial start-ups must discover a workable business model while established organizations already have one.

-Understanding the business models helps you to develop the mind-set necessary to understand the big picture.
-You don’t need a b-school degree, but you do need to understand the essence of how the organization generates revenues, expenses and earnings if you are to prosper.
+Understanding the business models helps you to develop the mindset necessary to understand the big picture.
+You don’t need a b-school degree, but you need to know how the organization generates revenues, expenses, and earnings if you are to prosper.

 it was the spring of hope, it was the winter of despair.” —

 In the growth phase, one expects to see revenues climb, new services and products developed, more employees hired, and so on.
 The management textbooks love to assume that sales grow each year.
 However, the reality is different since a company can have both good and bad years depending on market conditions.

 Many companies miss an essential part of their competitive advantage by not training.
 Advantages include:

 Combat The Hidden Cancer of the Bad Boss

 Truth is, people don’t work for companies as much as they work for individuals.
 For most of us, the most important individual (next to your spouse) is one’s boss.
 When that person is bad, employees either physically pack their bags for greener pastures or mentally vacation in better climates rather than focus on the work.
 One can lower turnover costs by improving supervisor skills